ZinuoS/treasury-auction-forecast/README.md

 ---

-## Thesis in one sentence
+## Thesis

-When a Treasury auction clears with a tail, the on-the-run bond dislocates from fair value and the footprint decays with a measurable half-life — longer in stressed market regimes.
+When a Treasury auction clears with a tail, the on-the-run bond dislocates from fair value, and the footprint decays with a measurable half-life — longer in stressed market regimes.
 That persistence is the signal.

 ---